open-telemetry/semantic-conventions/docs/database/database-spans.md

 ## Status

-[Span Status Code][SpanStatus] MUST be left unset if operation has ended without any errors.
+[Span Status Code][SpanStatus] MUST be left unset if the operation has ended without any errors.

-Instrumentation SHOULD consider operation as failed if:
+Instrumentation SHOULD consider the operation as failed if any of the following is true:

 - the `db.response.status_code` value indicates an error

   > [!NOTE]
   >
   > The classification of status code as an error depends on the context.
-  > For example, a SQL STATE `no_data` status code indicates an error if the application
+  > For example, a SQL STATE `no_data` status code indicates an error when the application
   > expected the data to be available.
 However, it is not an error when the
   > application is simply checking whether the data exists.
   >